acoli-repo/olia/docs/index.md

 ## Build Your Own!

 The creation and linking of novel annotation models is described in [a separate document](linking.html).
 When external annotation models are created, we ask to notify us by creating a [novel issue](https://github.com/acoli-repo/olia/issues/new) in the GitHub repository with the subject `add annomodel: ...` (and the name).
+If you want to host your ontologies with OLiA *and you are not familiar with the advanced operations described below*, you can also add your ontologies as an appendix to the issue and we do the integration.

+**ADVANCED (optional)**: After building your ontologies, if you want them to be(come) part of your fork of the official OLiA release, deposit them in `owl/stable` or in a separate folder in `owl/experimental` and run `make release` in the root directory of (your local clone of) this repository.
+This script will also perform basic validation.
+(Requires a Unix-based OS, tested with Ubuntu 20.04L).
+If you want to add them to the official OLiA repository afterwards, please create a pull request and refer to the issue that you just created.
+(If you are not familiar with GitHub, etc., we will do these things for you after you notify us with an issue.)

+After publishing a new annotation model, please feel free to advertise it via our **[public mailing list](https://groups.google.com/g/acoli)** with the subject line `OLiA: ...`.

 ## Browse Online